njtsb1/Creating_a_Digital_Bank_with_Java_and_Object_Orientation/README.md

 Daily Learning

+Project developed in Digital Innovation One's GFT Start #3 Java with expert instruction [Venilton FalvoJr](https://www.linkedin.com/in/falvojr/ "Venilton FalvoJr").
+Learning to create a Digital Bank with Object Oriented Programming (OOP) in Java.

 # Creating a Digital Bank with Java and Object Orientation
 Considering the knowledge in the banking domain, I made an object-oriented solution in Java.
 For this, I interpreted the following scenario: “A bank offers its customers two types of accounts (current and savings), as they have deposit, withdrawal and download functionalities (between the institution's own accounts).